pd95/SwiftUI-Sidebar/README.md

     The programmatically selected sidebar entry will not be displayed as long as the sidebar is not shown by the user.
     (e.g. on an iPhone and 11" iPad the sidebar is hidden by default!)

-3. Especially disturbing: the initially displayed `PrimaryView` and `SupplementalView` are treated as placeholders and are **replaced/overwritten** even though a user clicks the exact same rows which correspond to the content of those views.
+3. Especially disturbing: the initially displayed `PrimaryView` and `SecondaryView` are treated as placeholders and are **replaced/overwritten** even though a user clicks the exact same rows which correspond to the content of those views.
     (=a `onDisappear` and a fresh `onAppear` is triggered.)